larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 Store the recovery password somewhere that is **not located only on this computer**.

-You can also use:

-**Control Panel → System and Security → BitLocker Drive Encryption → Back up your recovery key**

 Do not continue until the recovery key has been saved somewhere accessible.

 #### Suspend BitLocker before changing Secure Boot keys